 The battalion was not engaged

-The battalion lost 132 men of the 250 engaged.
+The battalion lost 132 men of the 250 engaged at Fox’s Gap.
 Lieutenant Colonel James was killed and Major Rice was wounded and left for dead on the field, but made his way to safety.
 Captain Daniel Miller was captured.
+Captain George M. Gunnels took command of the regiment as senior officer.

 |October 6||Captain Miller was exchanged and returned to the battalion.|